 The accompanying unaudited interim condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") as determined by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, the unaudited interim condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
 They may not include all of the information and footnotes required by GAAP for complete financial statements.
-Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2021, filed with the Securities and Exchange

-Commission (the "SEC") on March 2, 2022.
+Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2021, filed with the Securities and Exchange Commission (the "SEC") on March 2, 2022.
 The results of operations for any interim periods are not necessarily indicative of the results that may be expected for the entire fiscal year or any other interim period.

 The Company has been actively monitoring the COVID-19 pandemic and its impact globally.
-Management believes the financial results for the year ended December 31, 2021 and the six months ended June 30, 2022, were not significantly impacted by COVID-19.
+Management believes the financial results for the year ended December 31, 2021 and the nine months ended September 30, 2022, were not significantly impacted by COVID-19.
 In addition, management believes the remote working arrangements, travel restrictions and any other regulations imposed by various governmental jurisdictions have had limited impact on the Company's ability to maintain internal operations during the year.
 The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19.
-As a direct result of COVID-19, the Company decided to delay the initiation of its previously planned Phase 2 clinical trial to evaluate VP-103 in subjects with plantar warts.